 WSTIP's other operating revenues are training revenues, rental/lease income, and rebates derived from WSTIP's utilization of a purchasing card program.
 Year-to-year comparisons can be challenging.
-In 2022 we recorded reinsurer refund a return of grant funding from a Member.
+In 2024, two Members returned grant funding that WSTIP awarded in 2023.
 No such refunds were made in 2023.